Zucchini Noodles with Cherry Tomato Pasta Sauce

 Historical Notes for this Recipe:

-This recipe was first posted in 2014.
-It was updated with better instructions and more information in 2021.
+This recipe was first posted in 2014, and I have literally made it every summer since then.
+It was updated with better instructions and more information in 2022.